 3. How much krill oil can I take?

-Evidence suggests that taking up to four grams of krill oil daily has no adverse side effects.
+Taking up to four grams of krill oil daily has been linked to no adverse side effects.

-However, krill oil is a natural blood thinner that can interact with anticoagulant drugs and increases the risk of excessive bleeding in individuals taking blood thinning medication.
+However, krill oil is a natural blood thinner that can interact with anticoagulant drugs and increase the risk of excessive bleeding in individuals taking blood-thinning medication.

 4. Should I take krill oil supplements in the morning or at night?